aws-samples/aurora-postgresql-pgvector/README.md

-## Leverage pgvector and Amazon Aurora PostgreSQL for Natural Language Processing, Chatbots and Sentiment Analysis
+## Generative AI Use Cases with pgvector, Aurora PostgreSQL and Amazon Bedrock

 This repository contains sample code demonstrating various use cases leveraging pgvector on Amazon Aurora PostgreSQL-Compatible Edition, Amazon Bedrock and Generative AI.
 For more details, please refer to the following: